ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 There could be a confounding variable here.
 Perhaps obesity and high cholesterol levels are merely symptoms of some other factor that also causes heart attacks; exercise and statin pills may fix them but perhaps not the heart attacks.
 The regression model says lower cholesterol means fewer heart attacks, but that's correlation, not causation.

+Chocolate, known by the Mayas as the "Theobroma cacao" (food of the gods), is a non-necessary goods, unlike rice or eggs, so inhabitant in difficult situations may not prioritize chocolate consumption if they are already struggling to find a decent everyday meal.
+Even for wealthy inhabitants the local gastronomy has a huge impact on their consumption.
+As an example, the Chinese middle class doesn't consume that much of chocolate, unlike red wine, because they simply don't eat a lot of sweet in general.
+Last fact but not the least, remember which country invent the compass, the gunpowder, the papermaking and printing?
+Well, China!
+And without any chocolate!
+This fact emphasize the great care to put everythings in an historical perspective.
+Did you see where does China lie on the correlation diagram?

 **Confounding variable**
 Watch out for confounding variables that could cause misleading or reversed results, a in Simpson's paradox.